Date: Tuesday, March 10th from 5 - 6:30 pm

 Join us for an engaging panel featuring UMD alumni working across diverse sustainability and environmental fields.
 Gain valuable insights into their career journeys, backgrounds, and current roles in areas such as policy, environmental planning, science, and consulting.
 Don't miss this opportunity to learn from their experiences and explore potential career paths!

-Light food and refreshments will be provided.
-This panel is brought to you by the Office of Sustainability, the University Career Center, and the Alumni Association.
+Food will be provided!
+This event is in collaboration with the Office of Sustainability, University Career Center, College of Agriculture and Natural Resources, College of Arts and Humanities, and the Alumni Association.

 Register for the event on Handshake using the button below.